HTTP-RPC/Kilo/template-reference.md

 ```

 ## Inverted Sections
-Inverted section markers define a section of content that is only rendered if the named value does not exist in the data dictionary or refers to an empty sequence.
+Inverted section markers define a section of content that is only rendered if the named value does not exist in the data dictionary.
 For example, given the following data dictionary:

 ```json
 {